rekhaDevs/samagragovernance.in/src/pages/team/index.md

       An opportunity to solve complex governance challenges that benefit the lives of citizens brought him to Samagra.
-Currently, he is part of the Mission Prerna team in Uttar Pradesh.
     image: /img/sagar.png
     linkedInProfile: 'https://www.linkedin.com/in/sagar-vats/'
     name: Sagar Vats
-    project: Mission Prerna
+    project: .
   - bio: >-
       Sanchita holds a Bachelor's degree in Home Science from Lady Irwin college.
 Previously, Sanchita was working as Executive Assistant to the